Have you ever thought about going abroad during your teacher training programme?

 Why did you choose your host country and the respective internship school?

 I chose the great city of Vienna.
-It has rightly been voted the most liveable city in the world again and again.
+It has rightly been voted the most liveable city in the world once again.

-The internship school is very special to me for three reasons: It is an all-day school with an exceptionally wide range of offers for its leisure hours.
+The placement school is something very special for me for three reasons: it is an all-day school with an exceptionally wide range of leisure activities.
 It is bilingual (Vienna Bilingual Schooling).
 Its school concept with a focus on reading is based on the values of Astrid Lindgren.

-Did you do your internship at a local school or a German school abroad?
+Did you do your internship at a local school or a school abroad?

 At a bilingual (English and German) primary school in Vienna.